amhndu/fly/README.md

 Controls:
 -----------
-WASD or Arrow keys to change the plane's direction
+WASD or Arrow keys to change the plane's direction.
+Click anywhere on the screen and move the mouse to rotate the camera, and scroll to change zoom.

 Command line arguments: